adamsjoe/assignment219000170/README.md

 ## Introduction

-This assignment was to take a pre existing web page (which was part of a larger whole) and recreate using React.
+This assignment was to take a pre-existing web page (which was part of a larger whole) and recreate using React.
 In addition to creating the page, three new features had to be added.
-In completing this work, React had to be learned (to at least a moderate level) as well as a number of features of the Google Firestore suite (specifically Firebase.)
+In completing this work, React had to be learned (to at least a moderate level) as well as several features of the Google Firestore suite (specifically Firebase.)

 ### Repository